hanjingo/doc/ALGO/recursion.md

 - Recursion helps in logic building.
 Recursive thinking helps in solving complex problems by breaking them into smaller subproblems.
 - Recursive solutions work as a basic for Dynamic Programming and Divide and Conquer algorithms.
-- Certain problem can be solved quite easily using recursion.
+- Certain problems can be solved quite easily using recursion.